New Apostolic Church: by Chief Apostle Bischoff

 On 13 May 2013, Chief Apostle Wilhelm Leber finally addressed the Bischoff message on behalf of the New Apostolic Church.
 Leber stated that over fifty years had passed leaving plenty of time for a "sober analysis" in order to address the situation properly.

-Leber formally apologized for all the suffering that had taken place due to the "message", and declared the New Apostolic Church no longer considered the message a "divine revelation" or a situation of God "changing his will".
+Leber formally apologised for all the suffering that had taken place due to the "message", and declared the New Apostolic Church no longer considered the message a "divine revelation" or a situation of God "changing his will".
 The statement closed with the remark that each individual is left to come to their own conclusions on the subject.

 Theology

-New Apostolic Christians believe in the Trinity: God the Father, the creator of the world; God the Son (Jesus) the Son of Man), personified God, redeemer and Head of the Church; and the Holy Spirit, who guides the church by his revelations, gives knowledge to the believers and acts universally.
+New Apostolic Christians believe in the Trinity: God the Father, the creator of the world; God the Son (Jesus the Son of Man), personified God, redeemer and Head of the Church; and the Holy Spirit, who guides the church by his revelations, gives knowledge to the believers and acts universally.
 In this, NAC hardly differs from other Trinitarian churches.

 The religion accepts the Apostles' Creed, believes in the sacramental nature of Holy Communion and baptism, considers the Bible as the authority of the word of God, the second coming of Christ and the gifts of the Holy Spirit.